Data Futures FAQ

 No, this is identified in the curriculum data.

-In the off-venue activity entity (this is at Module instance level).
+In the off-venue activity entity (this is at student course session level).

 So, you can differentiate it at a module level if necessary.

 There is a flag on the student course session to identify intercalating years, the student would likely be associated with a different course delivery for that year as appropriate for the study they are undertaking before being transferred back to the appropriate course session for their original programme.

 Are you going to calculate STULOAD for us?